suns3t/mentor/README.md

     source .env/bin/activate
     pip install -r requirements.txt

+Install freetype-devel in order to use captcha package

+    yum install freetype-devel

 Create a local copy of the example settings, and configure the SECRET_KEY and DB config